fikifir/RFID-Sepeda-Motor-Arduino/README.md

 ---

 ## <a name="kesimpulan">5.
 Kesimpulan</a>
-Kode "library" asli ditulis oleh miguel
+Kode "library" asli ditulis oleh

 ---

 ## <a name="referensi">6.
 Reference</a>
-Full credit untuk Michael baobla
+Full credit untuk